johnmburt/springboard/capstone_1/readme.md

 - [References](#references)
 - [List of all notebooks](#all-notebooks)

+### TLDR

+The goal of this project was to build and test a toxic "troll" comment detector for subreddits on reddit, using NLP methods.
+I collected comments from 12 subreddits (subs) and labelled each comment as toxic or nontoxic based on comment metadata such as vote score.
+I tested performance of four classifier models trained with data from each sub: Multinomial Naive Bayes, Random Forest, XGBoost and a Recurrent Neural Network (RNN).
+I found that none of the classifiers performed particularly well (balanced accuracy metric, overall best: XGBoost at 65%, worst: RNN at 62%).
+Models differed in performance variance across sub datasets (highest balanced accuracy SEM: Random Forest at +/-3%, lowest: RNN at 1.5%), and differed in which subreddits they performed better or worse at.
+Taken together, I conclude that 1) further work needs to be done on model feature engineering and selection, and 2) while the RNN classifier performed lower than the other classifiers, it had the lowest performance variance across subreddits and was therefore more desireable.
+In the future I would recommend further improving the RNN model, using additional context and features.

 ### Problem
 Reddit allows anyone to participate in discussions in over a million subreddit forums.
 While Reddit’s format and rules give great freedom to communicate, they also allow participation by trolls and other bad actors who aim to disrupt online communities by posting argumentative, offensive or threatening comments.
 It‘s possible to identify some of these disruptive posters by their comment histories, but many trolls frequently create new accounts, which makes them hard to track.